Phenomenology of the standard HVM and 95.4 GeV excess: Introduction

+In this work, we explore a scenario in which the $\mathcal{Z}_{N} \times \mathcal{Z}_{M} \times \mathcal{Z}_{P}$ flavor symmetry of the SHVM is softly broken.
+In this context, we introduce a new protection mechanism against large flavor-changing neutral currents (FCNCs), enabling the new physics scale $\Lambda$ to be lowered to the electroweak regime.
+This setup allows for a rich and testable collider phenomenology at the High-Luminosity LHC (HL-LHC), the High-Energy LHC (HE-LHC)~\cite{FCC:2018bvk}, and a future 100\,TeV high-luminosity hadron collider such as FCC-hh~\cite{FCC:2018byv}.
+In particular, we identify a set of non-overlapping and mutually exclusive collider signatures unique to the SHVM.
+These fingerprint signatures set the SHVM apart from all existing models with extended scalar sectors.

+Furthermore, the axial degree of freedom of the gauge-singlet scalar field $\chi_7$ gives rise to a novel class of neutrino-philic dark matter, which we refer to as \textit{neutrinic dark matter}.
+A defining feature of this candidate is its absence of coupling to the electromagnetic field, distinguishing it sharply from other ALP dark matter scenarios.
+This makes neutrinic dark matter a unique and minimal possibility within the SHVM framework.

-This paper is discussed as follows: in section \ref{SHVM}, we briefly review the SHVM.
-The scalar potential and emergences of the multiple ALPs scenario is discussed in section \ref{scalar_potential}.
-We discuss the bounds on the SHVM from quark flavor physics in section \ref{quark_flavor}.
-The bounds on the SHVM from leptonic flavor physics are presented in section \ref{lepton_flavor}.
-The phenomenology of the multiple ALPs is investigated in section \ref{malps}.
-We present collider signatures of the SHVM in section \ref{collider}.
-We summarize this work in section \ref{sum}.
+This paper is organized as follows: in Section~\ref{SHVM}, we propose a new version of the SHVM.
+The scalar potential and the protection mechanism of SHVM against large FCNCs are discussed in Section~\ref{scalar_potential}.
+Collider signatures are discussed in Section~\ref{collider}, and the 95.4 GeV anomaly from the ATLAS review~\cite{ATLAS:2024itc} is considered in Section~\ref{anomaly}.
+Finally, neutrinic dark matter is discussed in Section~\ref{neutrinic_dm}, and we summarize our findings in Section~\ref{sum}.